cracker0dks/LicodeSip/README.md

 ```
 This means the Bridge SipClient connected correctly to your Sip Provider (server).

-Configure the SIP Server to set the correct SIP header variable "roomnumber" take a look at this example (At line 6): [extensions.conf](/AstersikConfig/extensions.conf)

-Now just call the "sipNumber" and be sure your bridge Sip client gets the number you set to the LicodeRoom from your SIP provider.
+Now just call the "sipNumber" (123 for this example), and be sure to enter a vaild 4 Digit roomnumber

 ## Troubleshooting
 * Be sure a Licode Room with the correct sipNumber exist
     * Surf to https://yourLicodeServerIp:3004/getRooms for basic example to get all rooms with attributes
+* FOr debugging you can set loop=true at /public/js/main.js to hear yourself (echo) on the phone.
+Your voice will go like: Phone->SipServer->Bridge->Licode->Bridge->SipServer->Phone
 * To debug the bridge you can also set "withHeadlessBrowser" (at server.js) to false, restart the server and surf with your chrome to https://yourBridgeServerIp:8083 also be sure to allow all selfSigned Certificates.
 Check the console for errors
 * Be sure that the SIP Server is supporting Websocket, Opus and RTC connections.
 To see a working configuration or host your own SIP Server, look at /AstersikConfig
 * Be sure to run pjsip on the SIP Server
+* Be sure your Sip server is setting the header for the SIP client [extensions.conf](/AstersikConfig/extensions.conf)